 Obey the mystery of godliness like Jesus did -- This verse goes with

-Godliness references a lifestyle and is defined by walking in the Spirit to
+refers to a lifestyle, defined by walking in the Spirit to

 Paul said, “Great is the mystery of godliness.”
 Most people are not even